SiyingL/SiyingL.github.io/_pages/Personal.md

 ## Family

-My husband (Dajun Lin) and I. Dajun is a Ph.D. candidate in Economics at University of Virginia and also my co-author. he will be available for interviews at the January 2019 ASSA meeting in Atlanta, Georgia.
-Please check out his personal website [here](https://dajun-lin.github.io/).
+My husband (Dajun Lin) and I. Dajun is a Ph.D. candidate in Economics at University of Virginia.
+His works on labor and health related topics.
+He will be available for interviews at the January 2019 ASSA meeting in Atlanta, Georgia.
+You can check out his personal website [here](https://dajun-lin.github.io/).

 <img src="https://SiyingL.github.io/images/couplephoto.jpg" width="200" height="200" />